KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/03_account_linking/01_link.md

 The proof contains the DID that the account will be linked to and an expiration date (in terms of blocks), to prevent replay attacks.
 The proof will only be valid up until the blocknumber is reached.

+With this option you can link addresses that are supported by the Spiritnet blockchain (sr25519, ed25519, ecdsa), but also ethereum addresses

 <Tabs
   defaultValue="substrate-link"